fvcalderan/Xraycaster/README.md

 ## Janky stuff

-- The movement is awful, since I used basic `X11` keyboard input functions.
-This makes continuous inputs work like when typing (first key press is instant, then there's a delay, and then comes the repetitions).
+- The movement is awful, since Xraycaster uses basic `X11` keyboard input functions.
+This makes continuous inputs work like when typing (first key press is instant, then there's a delay, and only then come the repetitions).
 To further worsen the situation, the movement is not normalized at all.
 - There is no double buffer here, so sometimes the walls flicker.

 ## Future plans
-- Since the only module that talks to `X11` is `<window_api.h>`, a nice little project is to make a version of `Xraycaster` for Windows, using the `windows.h` library.
+- Since the only module that talks to `X11` is `window_api.h`, a nice little project is to make a version of `Xraycaster` for Windows, using the `windows.h` library.
 This is extremely cursed, but cool regardless.
 - Fix the janky stuff.